Update: Get 11 new oil-free dressings here.

 Healthy salad dressings and sauces are staples for me.
 They add personality to staple foods like rice, greens, and beans and can take a salad or otherwise routine meal from drab to fab!

 I love creating saucy stuff (if you have LTEV you already know this)!
-And, I especially love using a variety of dressings and sauces through the summer.
+And, I especially love using a variety of healthy salad dressings and sauces through the summer.
 When it’s too hot to cook, you can transform leftovers with a quick-prep sauce, or make the most of those lush summer greens with a punchy salad dressing.

 Dressings and sauces have a reputation for being very heavy, calorie-rich and nutrient-poor.
 But, using plant-based ingredients instead of dairy and highly processed foods… different story!
 Dressings and sauces CAN be made flavorful and rich with wholesome, nutritious ingredients – and without any processed vegan substitutes like mayonnaise.

 These 5 healthy salad dressings and sauces can be enjoyed any time of year, and will complement so many vegan meals from raw salads to steamed greens to topping baked spuds or cooked quinoa, to using as a dip with crudite or breads.
 Let’s go!

 1. Moroccan Carrot Dip